lukefantom/SoCietly-backend/README.md

 # back-end-final-project-the-falcon-5ive

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initalised with NPX Express Generator

 ## Available Scripts